 - How many should be involved?
-Think about starting with a small group, maybe 6 – 8.
-You might want to ‘find your footing’ before opening it to people of all denominations in your community.
+Think about starting with a small group, maybe 6 to 8.
+You might want to find your footing before opening it to people of all denominations in your community.
 One of the challenges is learning how to really delve into the text and let it teach us, describing what we read in our own language, vs. denominational language that some are used to using.
-As groups become more proficient at using Biblical language or their own, free of denominational ‘speak’, then opening it to others can be a great blessing for all.
+As groups become more proficient at using Biblical language that is free of “denomination speak,” opening up and including others can be a great blessing for all.

 - Where do we meet?
-Hold it in participants’ homes or at a Reading Room or Sunday School if church members agree.
+Either in participants’ homes or at a Reading Room or in a Sunday School, if church members agree.

-- How often do you meet?
+- How often do we meet?
 It completely depends on people’s availability.
 Some groups find that starting with once a month meetings, perhaps 2 hours at a time, is just about right.
-Others find that is too infrequent and go to a bi-weekly model.
-And some groups love this study so much that they agree to meet weekly.
-Whichever is right for you, you may want to start less frequently and scale UP rather than back, if modifications need to be made.
+Others find that is too infrequent and go to a biweekly model.
+And still others love this study so much that they agree to meet weekly.
+Whichever you settle on, you may want to start less frequently and scale UP rather than BACK, if modifications need to be made.

 - How much of the Bible do we cover at each meeting?
 Many have found that about a chapter an hour is as fast as they want to go.
-Much faster and you’re unable to plumb the depths of a verse – each one so rich that you want to really delve into it.
+Moving at a faster clip than that leaves a group unable to plumb the depths of a verse, which is often so rich that it requires really delving in.
 A number of groups find that two hours, or two chapters per meeting, is just about right.

 - Where would I find study questions if I don’t have time or interest in writing my own?
-Check out the shop page on this website to find workbooks for those Bible Study groups that want background and study questions per chapter.
-If there is an accompanying audio track, some Bible Study groups will get that and play it ahead of their study to amplify the book being studied.)
+Check out the shop page on this website to find workbooks for those Bible Study groups that want background and study questions for every chapter.
+If there is an accompanying audio track, some Bible Study groups will get that and play it ahead of their study to amplify the book being studied.